-Our software suite includes the following eight applications which is built upon our unified architectural design: QiNetix Galaxy Backup and Recovery (released in 2000), QiNetix DataMigrator (released in 2002), QiNetix QuickRecovery (released in 2002), QiNetix DataArchiver (released in 2003), QiNetix StorageManager (released in 2003), QiNetix QNet (released in 2003), QiNetix Data Classification (released in 2005) and QiNetix ContinuousDataReplicator (released June 2006).
+Our software suite includes the following eight applications which is built upon our unified architectural design: Galaxy Backup and Recovery (released in 2000), DataMigrator (released in 2002), QuickRecovery (released in 2002), DataArchiver (released in 2003), StorageManager (released in 2003), QNet (released in 2003), Data Classification (released in 2005) and ContinuousDataReplicator (released June 2006).
 In addition to Galaxy, the subsequent release of our other software has substantially increased our addressable market.
-In July 2007, we released our CommVault Simpana 7.0 software suite, based on our singular approach to data management, which significantly expanded the breadth and depth of our QiNetix data management suite.
-CommVault Simpana 7.0 introduces secure search and discovery capabilities and new disk-based efficiencies designed to improve access, security, performance and reach of enterprise information.
-As of June 30, 2007, we had licensed our software applications to approximately 6,500 registered customers.
+In July 2007, we released our CommVault Simpana 7.0 software suite, based on our singular approach to data management, which significantly expanded the breadth and depth of our data management suite.
+Commvault Simpana 7.0 introduces secure search and discovery capabilities and new disk-based efficiencies designed to improve access, security, performance and reach of enterprise information.
+As of September 30, 2007, we had licensed our software applications to approximately 6,900 registered customers.

-We completed a follow-on public offering in June 2007 of 7,870,000 shares of common stock to the public at a price of \$17.00 per share.
+We completed our follow-on public offering in June 2007 in which we sold 7,870,000 shares of common stock to the public at a price of \$17.00 per share.
 We sold 300,000 shares and certain of our stockholders sold 7,570,000 shares in this offering.
 After deducting the underwriting discounts, our net proceeds from the offering were approximately \$4.3 million.
-During the quarter ended June 30, 2007, we used the net proceeds from our follow-on public offering, together with approximately \$3.2 million of our existing cash, to pay \$7.5 million in satisfaction of the outstanding principal on our term loan.
+During the six months ended September 30, 2007 we used the net proceeds from our follow-on public offering, together with approximately \$3.2 million of our existing cash, to pay approximately \$7.5 million in satisfaction of the outstanding principal on our term loan.